 A few years back, Apple started hiding the Save As option from the File menu in all Mac applications, a move likely aimed at simplifying things for casual users.
 If that works great for the majority of people, power users like you and me prefer the flexibility and granularity of the Save As command.

-If you don’t want to use the Save As option regularly, then you’ll probably be better off with the quick and temporary solution which involves one single key and a couple clicks.
+If you don’t want to regularly use the Save As option, you’ll probably be better off with the quick and temporary solution that involves one single key and a couple of clicks.